 PAST / PRESENT features work by two Gallery Mar represented artists, Sarah Winkler and Pamela Murphy.
 With resplendently textured layers, Pamela Murphy and Sarah Winkler give the surface of their work its own individualized history, all the while giving elegant insight into a time in our collective past.
 Their paintings carry with them a feeling of quiet significance, as if each work holds within its layers a treasured account of the history of the world.

 Altered Landscapes features five Space Gallery artists.

-I will be showing 11 new abstract landscape paintings that take inspiration from the geology of mountain and desert terrains.
+My new abstract landscape paintings take inspiration from the geology of mountain and desert terrains.
 I will also be showing for the first time a new series of abstracted works that highlight the chromatic shifts of Aspen trees across a high altitude landscape.